MirageNet/Mirage/doc/docs/guides/bit-packing/zig-zag-encode.md

 # ZigZag Encode

-To encode a value using [ZigZag Encoding](https://gist.github.com/mfuerstenau/ba870a29e16536fdbaba) you can use the <xref:Mirage.Serialization.ZigZagEncodeAttribute>
+To encode a value using [ZigZag Encoding](https://gist.github.com/mfuerstenau/ba870a29e16536fdbaba) you can use the [ZigZagEncodeAttribute](/docs/reference/Mirage.Serialization/ZigZagEncodeAttribute)

 This will cause negative values to be encoded as positive so that the sign bit is not lost when packing.